cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 sense seeing it in action, but can look a little odd at first glance so wanted to point that out.

-The next method is the main focus of the controller, the `toggleTheme()` method
+The next method is the main focus of the controller, the `toggleTheme()` method.

 ```js
 toggleTheme() {